CodeFX-org/java-9-wtf/noto-sans/README.md

-# Miscellaneous Pitfalls

-## Performance Regression with Noto Sans
+# Performance Regression with Noto Sans

 Working with Noto Sans fonts on Java 9 takes considerably longer than on Java 8 (at least on Linux).